 The Academy Trust is a company limited by guarantee in England and Wales and an exempt charity.
 The charitable company's memorandum and articles of association are the primary governing documents of the Academy Trust.
-It is a single academy Trust and these financial statements give the result of the Academy as a single entity.
+It is a single academy trust and these financial statements give the result of the Academy as a single entity.

-The Trustees of Compass Schools Trust are also the directors of the charitable company for the purposes of company law.
+The trustees of Compass Schools Trust are also the directors of the charitable company for the purposes of company law and are referred to throughout this report as Governors.
 The Charitable Company is known as the Compass Schools Trust.